iamjamesbowden/iamjamesbowden.github.io/_pages/consultancy.md

 author_profile: true
 ---

+## Note: The Below is GenAI-created Gobbledygook and not reflective of reality....this placeholder text will be replaced in due course.

 I offer specialized consultancy and training services to organizations looking to integrate AI and advanced analytics into their financial operations.
 My approach combines academic rigor with practical industry experience.

 ## Consultancy Services